intedinmamma/Migrations/readme.markdown

 *	File must be named (number)_(migration name)
 *	Class must be named (migration name)_migration
 * 	Can use the `db` and `dbforge` objects as in regular controllers
+* 	Must be placed in the application/migrations folder (configurable)

 Example migration
 -----------------